KatGaertner/movie_api/readme.md

 # movieAPI

 A RESTful API that will provide interaction with a movie database and a user database.
-The API offers endpoints for information on certain movies, directors and genres, as well as a list of all movies.
-Users can sign up for an account, log in, add and remove movies from a list of their favorites, as well as change or delete their profile.
+The API offers endpoints for information on movies, directors and genres, as well as interactions with a user database, like signing up, logging in and changing user data.
+All endpoints and functions are listed in [the overview](#Overview-of-the-Endpoints).

+The API is currently deployed on Heroku and will be used in the [myFlix App](https://github.com/KatGaertner/myFlix).

 # Technologies